insightindustry/validator-collection/docs/index.rst

 Each function has a consistent syntax for easy use, and has been tested on Python 2.7, 3.4, 3.5, and 3.6.

-For a list of validators available, please see the table of contents below.
+For a list of validators available, please see the lists below.

 .. contents::
   :depth: 3